 If Your Dryer is Making Squeaking Noise, This Could be the Issue

+A dryer can make a loud squeaking noise if a part called the idler pulley or tensioner is not functioning properly.
 The idler pulley puts tension on the drum belt to keep it from slipping while the dryer is spinning.
 Friction build-up can cause the pulley to wear out and is often responsible for a squeaking noise.

 Dryer Making a Grinding Noise?
 Here’s How to Troubleshoot